Are microwavable meals actually bad for you?

 3. Increased Weight

-If buying microwave meals, make sure to check the total calories, sodium, and sugar on the back of the pack before buying.
+If buying microwave meals, be sure to check the total calories, sodium, and sugar on the back of the pack before buying.

 4. Chemical Ingestion

 Cheap microwavable meals are unhealthy because of the chemicals and preservatives added to them.
-To keep the food safe cheaply, companies tend to use loads of preservatives and chemicals during the manufacturing of microwavable meals.
+To keep the food safe cheaply, companies tend to use many preservatives and chemicals in manufacturing microwavable meals.
 All of those can directly harm your health when consumed in high amounts.

-Pre made meals companies which avoid unhealthy preservatives, they do that by blast chilling the meals and by accepting a shorter use-by date.
-New packaging technologies and innovations have also resulted in more companies being able to avoid to add harmful preservatives.
+Pre-made meals companies which avoid unhealthy preservatives do that by blast chilling the meals and by accepting a shorter use-by date.
+New packaging technologies and innovations have also resulted in more companies being able to avoid adding harmful preservatives.

 One last thing to look out for regarding chemicals, when microwaving foods make sure to use the correct microwave-safe plastic containers to avoid ingesting phthalates (plastic additives), or simply use other container materials such as ceramic and glass.